nohadrweesh/ckad-notes/07-Services & Netwoking/02-services-clusterip.md

 ## ClusterIP
 - the default svc type
-- The svc create virtual IP inside the cluster to enable communication between differetn svc (like frontend and backend and db)
+- The svc create virtual IP inside the cluster to enable communication between different svc (like frontend and backend and db)

 ```
 apiVersion: v1